Terra Cotta

 Picamix (gruesome spells)

-The Eternally Locked Door (Witch Pumpernickel) About things locked away, like other people’s money.
+The Eternally Locked Door (by Witch Pumpernickel) About things locked away, like other people’s money.

 Le Petit Zizi - french grimoire of Lower Key of Sally Mannder (Le Petit Albert)